 All things are mortal, but dreams remain, and we are closer to them than ever before.
 The year 2024 is the first year for the implementation of the spirit of the Central Financial Work Conference, as well as the year of the 20th anniversary of the establishment of CZBank and the year marking a new stage of its development following total assets reaching RMB3 trillion.
 Standing at a new starting point, we will fully implement the spirit of the Central Financial Work Conference and the Central Economic Work Conference, focus on the new positioning and new mission of Zhejiang, and under the guidance of the vision of being "a first-class commercial bank", promote the concept of finance for good, practice the new spirit and enhance the new standpoint with higher political standpoint and stronger sense of responsibility and mission, seize new opportunities and create new advantages, have a foothold in a fresh start and lead the new fashion.
-With digitization as the main line and scenario as the core, we will consolidate our foundation, strengthen our management and create our features, comprehensively promote the "three first-class" high-quality development, strive to write a new chapter for the 20th anniversary of CZBank, create greater value for customers, employees, shareholders, partners, our country and community, and contribute CZBank's power to comprehensive promotion of construction of a powerful country and national rejuvenation with Chinese-style modernization.
+With digitization as the main line and scenario as the core, we will consolidate our foundation, strengthen our management and create our features, comprehensively promote the "three first-class" high-quality development, strive to write a new chapter for the 20th anniversary of CZBank, create greater value for customers, employees, shareholders, partners, our country and national rejuvenation with Chinese-style modernization.